This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 For more delicious sides, be sure to try my Roasted Honey Glazed Carrots and Roasted Brussels Sprouts with Bacon.

-Ingredients for Sweet Potato Mash
+Ingredients For Sweet Potato Mash

 - Butter: You can use salted or unsalted butter in this recipe, just adjust the amount of added salt to suit your tastes.